Magnitude homology of enriched categories and metric spaces: The geometric interpretation of magnitude homology

 \begin{thm} If a metric space $X$ has the property that closed and bounded subsets of $X$ are compact, then $X$ is Menger convex if and only if it is geodesic. \end{thm} \begin{proof} See for instance~\cite[Theorem 2.6.2]{papadopoulos:metricspaces}. \end{proof}

 \begin{cor} A closed subset of $\R^n$ is Menger convex if and only if it is convex in the usual sense. \end{cor}

-\begin{cor} If $X$ is a closed convex subset of $\R^n$, then $\hmag_1(X)=0$. \end{cor}
+\begin{cor} If $X$ is a closed convex subset of $\R^n$, then $H_{1,*}(X)=0$. \end{cor}

-On the other hand, \emph{any} open subset $X\subseteq \R^n$ is Menger convex, since the straight line between two points of $X$ must intersect the open balls around each of them that are contained in $X$.
-Since the closure of an open subset of $\R^n$ is also its Cauchy completion, this provides a dramatic example of the non-invariance of magnitude homology under Cauchy completion of metric spaces.
+On the other hand, any \emph{open} subset $X\subseteq \R^n$ is Menger convex, since the straight line between two points of $X$ must intersect the open balls around each of them that are contained in $X$.
+Hence an open set $X \subseteq \R^n$ has trivial first homology.
+However, its closure $\overline{X}$ need not be convex, and then $H_{1,*}(\overline{X}) \neq 0$ by Corollaries~\ref{cor:menger-H1} and~\ref{cor:closed-menger}.
+Since the closure of an open subset of $\R^n$ is also its Cauchy completion, $H_1$ is not invariant under Cauchy completion.

-If $\hmag_1(X)$ fails to vanish completely, then its size tells us ``how badly'' $X$ fails to be Menger convex, and the gradings in which it fails to vanish tell us at what ``length scales'' this happers.
+If $H_{1,*}(X)$ fails to vanish completely, then its size tells us ``how badly'' $X$ fails to be Menger convex, and the gradings in which it fails to vanish tell us at what ``length scales'' this happens.

-\begin{eg} If $X$ is a connected graph with the shortest path metric, then any pair of points at distance $>1$ apart will have a third point between them.
-Thus $\hmag[\ell]_1(X)$ vanishes except when $\ell=1$, in which case it is free on the pairs $\chain{x_0,x_1}$ such that $d(x_0,x_1)=1$, i.e.\ the oriented edges of $X$.
-This was noted in~\cite[Proposition 9]{hw:mag-hom-gr}. \end{eg}

 \begin{eg} Let $X$ be a closed annulus in the plane with inner diameter $\delta$.
-Then for any $x_0,x_1\in X$ there is a point strictly between them unless $x_0$ and $x_1$ are both on the inner boundary.
-The maximum distance between two points on the inner boundary is $\delta$, so $\hmag[\ell]_1(X)=0$ if $\ell>\delta$.
+For distinct $x_0,x_1\in X$ there is a point strictly between them unless $x_0$ and $x_1$ are both on the inner boundary.
+The maximum distance between two points on the inner boundary is $\delta$, so $H_{1,\ell}(X)=0$ if $\ell>\delta$.
 If $0<\ell<\delta$, then for any $x_0$ on the inner boundary there are exactly two points $x_1$ on the inner boundary at distance $\ell$, whereas if $\ell=\delta$ there is exactly one (the antipodal point).
 Thus we have:

 \end{eg}